jekyllgrim/ZScript-HudMessage/README.md

 * `scale` (default: (1, 1)) — the scale of the text as a `vector2` value.

-* `viewer` (default: null) — a `PlayerInfo` pointer.
-If non-null, the message will only be visible to the specified player.
-Otherwise it'll be visible to everyone.
+* `playerNumber` (default: -1) — a player number.
+If a value higher than -1 is used, the message will only be visible to the specified player (0 is the 1st player, 1 is the 2nd player, etc.).
+If a negative value is used (default), the message will be visible to everyone.
+  `CreateUI` does not have the `playerNumber` argument.
+Messages created from UI scope are always drawn locally.

+The play-scoped version also returns a pointer to the created JGP_HudMessage class instance; the UI version doesn't.

 ## License